-When a loved one or a family member is struggling with alcoholism or drug abuse, it can be difficult for the whole family.
+When a loved one or a family member is struggling with alcohol use disorder or drug abuse, it can be difficult for the whole family.
 While ignoring and avoiding the problem might seem easier, addressing their addiction as early as possible and providing a positive support system as they begin recovery is the best thing you can do for them.
 Here are a few tips to get you started.

 Find help for your loved one struggling with addiction.
 Download our free resources: